EliasWheatfall/SterlingEngineOne/_posts/2023-11-04-Design-features-and-main-subsystems.md

 ![CylinderEx](https://eliaswheatfall.github.io/StirlingEngineOne/assets/Exploded_Views_Page_4.png){: .center-image width="600" }

 {: .subtext}
-Figure (7): Cylliner Assembly Exploded View
+Figure (7): Cylinder Assembly Exploded View

 The Piston Assembly consists of 7 machine components and 5 COTS components.
 The left side of the assembly is the hot end, which rests under the flame.
 The right cylinder is on the cold side.
 Clamped to the cold side are two flexure components that are waterjet and tapped.
 These components mount the assembly to the frame.
 A shaft is connected to a displacer internally, and on the end is a connecting point to connect to the Driveshaft Assembly.
 A barb is placed on the surface of the cold cylinder to connect the Piston Assembly to the Cylinder Assembly.